A Letter to Suffolk Residents Regarding Prop. 2

 You, the residents of Suffolk County, will have the opportunity to curtail these environmentally degrading conditions and protect our water quality by approving Ballot Proposition 2 this coming Election Day – November 5, 2024.
 A vote for Proposition 2 means new sewers and new innovative modern septic systems throughout Suffolk County.
 Moreover, it means clean water for generations to come.

-Throughout this process, I have often quoted an adage declaring “these waterways, bays and steams are not ours — they are borrowed from our children and grandchildren.”
+Throughout this process, I have often quoted an adage declaring “these waterways, bays and streams are not ours — they are borrowed from our children and grandchildren.”
 We must do everything we can to make sure that we protect our bodies of water and the water that we drink.
 The only way to do that is to make an investment into our water.

 Drafting and adopting the Suffolk County Water Quality Restoration Act was no small task.
 This legislation was years in the making, and I am proud of our resilience in carrying it through multiple administrations, as well as county and state government.
 When New York State approved certain spending allocations for wastewater infrastructure needs in 2023, the Suffolk County Legislature’s Republican Majority called for alterations to those allocations – calling out conditions that minimized the potential for the positive environmental impact of the plan and would also lead to unfair dispersal of funds across the county.
 I am proud of my colleagues who stuck it out and believed we could reach a compromise on the right funding formula to protect Suffolk’s water quality for decades to come.